London Borough of Sutton: Sports facilities and clubs

 The Croydon Pirates despite their name play just inside the borough of Sutton, at Waddon and are one of the most successful teams in the British Baseball Federation.

 Sutton Cricket Club is based in Cheam Road, Sutton, (entrance in Gander Green Lane.)
-The Club's 1st XI plays at the highest level of the sport available to it, the England & Wales Cricket Board's, 'Surrey Championship Premier Division.’
+The club's 1st XI plays at the highest level of the sport available to it, the England & Wales Cricket Board's, 'Surrey Championship Premier Division'.

 Round Towers GAA, Senior Gaelic Football Club, Sean Treacy's Hurling Club and Croydon Camogie Club.

 Rosehill boasts an ETTA premier level Table Tennis Club, Rosehill TTC who play in the Sutton & District League and the Thames Valley League.

+Cheam Hockey Club is a field hockey club that competes in the London Hockey League.

 At the Westcroft Leisure Centre, in Carshalton there are health and fitness facilities including two swimming pools, sports hall, squash court and fitness centre.
 There is also a children's play area called Kid's Kingdom.
 Westcroft is also home to Sutton Pumas basketball club.

 In 2012 Westcroft underwent a major renovation costing £11 million, bringing improved swimming facilities, a dance studio and beauty treatment rooms.
 There are eight courts in the sports hall, providing facilities for activities including badminton, gymnastics, trampolining, basketball, football, netball and volleyball.

 In addition, Carshalton Library moved to the Westcroft centre, as part of the renovation.

 There are also two public basketball courts in the Rosehill district of Sutton borough.

 The Sutton and Epsom Weightlifting Club meet at Sutton Arena near to St Hellier's Hospital to the North of Sutton.